 This is what fine art photography is about, encoding a message, with intent, and letting the reader, the viewer, get the message hopefully as intended.

 Crewdson Creates Photographs That Question You

 The technical excellence is impeccable with exquisite lighting, directing, and acting that at once impress the viewer and quickly become transparent at the same time.
-Looking at his photograph, one does not wonder what f-stop he might have used, the appropriate one; how complex was the lighting, just complex enough; what post processing techniques might have been used, whatever necessary.
-However, none of these draw the viewers’ attention to the technique and tools, as complex and elaborate it might be, just pushing the photograph forward to ponder and enjoy.
+Looking at his photograph, one does not wonder what f-stop he might have used, the appropriate one; how complex was the lighting, just complex enough; what post-processing techniques might have been used, whatever necessary.
+However, none of these draw the viewers’ attention to the technique and tools, as complex and elaborate as they might be, just pushing the photograph forward to ponder and enjoy.

-Through your questioning and seeking answers, Crewdson shifts the burden of the narrative to the viewer who in turn starts explaining what has been going on and what might continue.
+Through your questioning and seeking answers, Crewdson shifts the burden of the narrative to the viewer, who in turn starts explaining what has been going on and what might continue.
 In fact, the photographer does not ascribe a strong sense of narrative to his photographs but a quality not too unlike a Rorschach test.
-The viewer is free to project himself or herself into the director’s chair and start telling the story.
+Viewers can project themselves into the director’s chair and start telling the story.
 Of course, many viewers will create many different stories.
 This interaction makes the photographs even more interesting.
-They are also gorgeous objects in and of themselves to look at, which to me where photography really happens.
+They are also gorgeous objects in and of themselves.
+To me is where photography really happens.

 Currently on exhibit, Cathedral of the Pines, at Gagosian Gallery

 Interview with Photographer Gregory Crewdson, The American Reader